monster-cookie/starfield-gameplay-overhaul/Documentation/Backgrounds.md

 From Neon to New Atlantis, the megacorps stand as monuments to power, prestige and profit.
 You've worked both for and against them, on the inside and out, often sacrificing conscience for credits.

 #### Effects
-- Active Skill: Once every few minutes you can force unlock a door or container
+- Passive Effect: Once every few minutes you force unlock a nearby door or container (This could be game breaking need feedback)

 #### Traits
 - Stealth
 - Security
 - Theft

 </details>